lucasboucher/ffbb-alternative/readme.md

 - Iconoir: https://iconoir.com

 # TODO
-- Parameters update
-    - storage for selected team and config data
-    - Modal when clicking on parameter icon button
-    - Dev Mode button link
 - Time update
     - Sorting charts and all fixtures by date or by matchday (with ./team settings button)
     - Sort automatically next matchday fixtures by date